SerdarYalcin/Ansible_LinuxServers_Update/README.md

 # Ansible_LinuxServers_Update
-Update CentOS/RedHat and Ubuntu/Debian base servers if the servers have bigger than 5GB sufficient storage space
+Update CentOS/RedHat and Ubuntu/Debian base servers if the servers have bigger than 5GB of sufficient storage space

 ## Usage